 Explore the amazing nature of Iceland on a horseback.

-It is interesting history when you look back on the Icelandic Horse and it`s development.
+It is fascinating history when you look back on the Icelandic Horse, and it`s development.
 You have to go back to the late 9th century.

-The Vikings settlers brought with them their best horses, from various origins, though mostly of Germanic descent.
-The breed has remained pure for over a thousand years and thus today there is only one breed of horse in Iceland – The Icelandic Horse.
+The Vikings settlers brought their best horses, from various origins, though mostly of Germanic descent.
+The breed has remained pure for over a thousand years and thus today, there is only one breed of horse in Iceland – The Icelandic Horse.

-Today, you will find impressive close to 80,000 horses in Iceland and compared to a nation with around 330.000 people, a quite amazing status.
-The Icelandic Horse has a fine reputation as an intelligent, good-tempered and versatile horse.
+Today, you will find impressive close to 80,000 horses in Iceland and compared to a nation with around 330.000 people, quite fantastic status.
+The Icelandic Horse has a fine reputation as intelligent, good-tempered, and versatile.

 It is the most colourful breed in the world, with over 40 different colours and over 100 variations.

-Throughout the country, the local horsemen are respectful and considerate when it comes to nature, just as they are with their horse.
+The local horsemen are respectful and considerate of nature throughout the country, just as they are with their horses.

 Find routes to this destination.